 Property owners do not owe a duty of care to unknown trespassers.
 Anyone trespassing on a property without the owner’s knowledge or consent is owed no safety duty.
 If unsafe property conditions hurt an unknown trespasser, the trespasser has very limited legal recourse.

-Slip and fall accidents can happen almost anywhere.
-They happen on private property, public property, and stores and businesses.
-It is important to discuss where your accident happened with our Alpharetta slip and fall accident lawyers so we can identify the correct property owner to hold liable.
+You can trip, fall, or slip nearly anywhere.
+Private property, public property, and stores and businesses are just a few examples.
+It is important to discuss where your accident happened with our Alpharetta injury lawyers so we can identify the correct property owner to hold liable.

-Many slip and fall accidents happen on wet or icy walkways.
+Wet or icy walkways are common pitfalls.
 During rainy weather or wintertime, wet and icy walkways and sidewalks are a serious hazard.
 In many neighborhoods, property owners are legally responsible for clearing the walkways in front of their homes for the safety of passersby.
 If they do not, people walking down the sidewalk might slip and be seriously injured.

-Spills in a restaurant or a bar are a common cause of slip and fall accidents.
+Spills in a restaurant or a bar often cause unsuspecting guests to fall.
 Spilled beverages are common where food is served, and restaurant or bar staff members should clean up spills right away.
-If the business fails to clean up or place adequate warnings (i.e., wet floor signs), they might be liable for a slip and fall accident.
+If the business fails to clean up or place adequate warnings (i.e., wet floor signs), they might be liable for any adverse outcomes.

 Damages You Can Recover in Alpharetta Slip and Fall Lawsuits

-Slip and fall accidents are often brushed off as minor embarrassments.
+“Wipeouts” are often brushed off as minor embarrassments.
 The truth is they can be very dangerous, and people are often badly injured.
 Possible injuries might include broken bones, sprains, and injuries to the head, neck, and back.
-Perhaps one of the most significant risks of a slip and fall is hitting your head on the hard ground.
-Slip and falls on stairs or ledges can lead to catastrophic injuries in some cases.
+Perhaps slipping and hitting your head on the hard ground is the biggest risk, and falling off stairs or ledges can lead to catastrophic injuries in some cases.

-Our Alpharetta slip and fall accident lawyers can help you claim economic damages in your lawsuit.
+Our lawyers can help you claim economic damages in your lawsuit.
 These damages include medical bills, lost income from missing work, and other expenses related to your accident and injuries.

 You might also be able to claim non-economic damages stemming from your accident.
 These damages are not connected to actual money lost or spent, and their value is based on the plaintiff’s subjective experience.
 For example, emotional and physical pain and suffering may be claimed, and we can assess these damages based on how deeply they impact your daily life.

-Contact Our Alpharetta Slip and Fall Injury Lawyer
+Contact an Alpharetta Slip and Fall Lawyer Today

 If you slipped and fell on someone else’s property and experienced injuries, you can sue the property owner for your damages.
-Our Alpharetta slip and fall accident attorneys can help you determine your damages and collect evidence to begin your case.
+Our attorneys can help you determine your damages and collect evidence to begin your case.
 For a free case review, call Howe Law at (844) 876-4357.